Is Tech Trep Academy a Public Charter / District School or a Private School?

 What if I need help choosing a curriculum that is best for my child?

 We would love to help!
-We have curriculum specialists who meet with parents to help them navigate through the curriculum options.
+We have several curriculum specialists who meet with parents to help them navigate through the curriculum options.
 These specialists are seasoned educating-at-home moms and certified teachers.

 What are supplemental learning resource points?